-Undergraduate students placed on Academic Suspension may appeal through an appeals process that originates in the Office for the Vice President for Academic Affairs (VPAA).
-The VPAA office will determine if the appeal will be reviewed.
+Undergraduate students placed on Academic Suspension may appeal through an appeals process that originates in the Office for the Provost.
+The Provost office will determine if the appeal will be reviewed.
 A successful appeal will return the student to Academic Probation with number of semesters on probation determined by the appeals body.
 A status of academic probation or academic suspension becomes a part of the student's permanent record.
 Students who have previously attended MC, were suspended, and have been readmitted by the Committee on Enrollment Appeals, will be admitted on Academic Probation and follow the above process.